-The recruitment & selection interview is by far the most widely used method of identifying new talent to fill a job vacancy.
+The recruitment & selection interview is by far the most widely used method of hiring new talent to fill a job vacancy.
 Recruiting a new member to your team or business is an important decision.
 Get it right and the benefits are enormous.
 Get it wrong and you live with the consequences for a long time.
 Recruitment training can make a real difference to you and your business.
 A poor recruitment & selection decision can quickly have a very negative effect on performance: not only for the individual concerned, but also the whole team.
-Tackling the problem of the wrong decision will take an incredible amount of time and effort.
+Tackling the problem of the wrong hiring decision will take an incredible amount of time and effort.
 Far better to learn how to interview somebody for a job professionally and get it right first time.

 It is a wonderful course.
 I learned a lot of skills to help in the hiring process.
 Emily Tillis